Baden-Württemberg–Bavaria rivalry

 The rivalry between the German federal states of Bavaria and Baden-Württemberg, the nation's second- and third-most populous states behind North Rhine-Westphalia, respectively, is a rhetorical rivalry especially regarding their economies and cultures.

 Bavaria is typically considered to be a very proud state, known for its "Mia-san-mia" (Bavarian for Wir sind wir; English: We are [who] we [are]) motto, which would represent their confident mentality and attitude, while Baden-Württemberg is usually portrayed as a rather modest state.
-While Baden-Württemberg is generally considered to be more progressive, Bavaria is rather traditional and conservative.
+Politically, both states have long been center-right CDU/CSU strongholds, though in Baden-Württemberg, the Greens have significantly gained ground since the 2010s.
+While Baden-Württemberg is seen as the cradle of German liberalism, Bavaria is rather traditional and conservative.

 Culture

 Overall, Bavaria is more culturally popular and influential than Baden-Württemberg.
 Its culture has become synonymous with Germany in the eyes of many people around the world, and Bavarian traditions and festivals, such as the Oktoberfest, are celebrated worldwide.
-A popular festival of Baden-Württemberg, although not nearly as popular as the Oktoberfest, is the Cannstatter Volksfest, the second-largest Volksfest after the Oktoberfest.
+A popular festival of Baden-Württemberg, although not nearly as popular and famous as the Oktoberfest, is the Cannstatter Volksfest, the second-largest Volksfest after the Oktoberfest.

 Bavaria is popular for its football club FC Bayern München, whereas Baden-Württemberg is known for the VfB Stuttgart.
+Both states are famous motorsport sites, with Bavaria being famous for the Norisring and Baden-Württemberg for its Hockenheimring.

 Bavaria is famous for its beer gardens and Bavarian cuisine, which includes traditional food such as schnitzel, sausages, and pretzels.
-In Baden-Württemberg, the Swabian cuisine is widespread, which is known for dishes such as maultaschen and spätzle.
+In Baden-Württemberg, the Swabian cuisine is widespread, which is known for dishes such as maultaschen, schupfnudeln and spätzle.
+Baden-Württemberg is also known for its wine regions, such as Württemberg and Baden.

 The state capital cities of Munich and Stuttgart are also their most populous cities and are both vibrant cities in Germany, with each having a significant amount of city culture.
 Munich has a thriving theater and opera scene, and is home to numerous art galleries and museums, such as the Pinakothek der Moderne and the Deutsches Museum, the world's largest museum of science and technology.
-Stuttgart is also home to several cultural institutions, such as the Staatsgalerie Stuttgart and the Stuttgart Ballet.
+Stuttgart is also home to several cultural institutions, such as the Staatsgalerie Stuttgart, the Stuttgart Ballet, and the Landesmuseum Württemberg.